R0NIN-6/Ravenshield_EliteCT/Assets/Markdown/Debugging.md

 Repeat this process until the code is as refined as you wish, and then prepare for your next upload.
 But first, you'll have to remove all those on-screen messages and compile again.
 This introduces the next dilemna; how can you quickly find all your `ClientMessage` statements in a class that is potentially 1000's of lines, comment them out, but keep them intact so that I can easily find them if I need to go back to debugging?
 There are many ways one could programmatically do this, but I settled on using Regular Expressions in my search.

+## Overloading the ClientMessage Function

+The sections below are somewhat obsolete after discovering a much easier solution for turning off on-screen messages.
+From a custom Player Controller class, you can simply overload the ClientMessage function and alter it so that it does not print any text to the screen.

 ## Searching For Patterns with Regular Expressions (RegEx)
 I use Notepad++ for searching through files because as I've mentioned elsewhere the interface is superior to VS Code's built-in searching mechanism.
 Not only that, it's a nice to have a separation of tools so that I am not trying to do too much from VS Code and potentially making an edit in the wrong location.
 1. Open your `.uc` file in Notepad++ with syntax highlighting on (set language to `java` or `C`), or files if your mod contains multiple classes.
 Close any other files in this window of Notepad++.